 Please send Resume, References, and Cover letter to Fern Hoffmann, captain@bayshorecenter.org

--Participate in all sailing operations, including safety sensitive positions aboard including safe line handling
+-Lead sailing operations, including safety sensitive positions aboard

 -In the absence of a cook, occasionally prepare meals for up to 10 people